Irwell Riverside

-Irwell Riverside (ward) is an electoral ward of Salford, England.
-The ward is bounded by meanders of the River Irwell and includes the main University of Salford campus.
+Irwell Riverside was an electoral ward of Salford, England from May 2004 until May 2021.
+The ward was bounded by meanders of the River Irwell and included the main University of Salford campus.

-It is represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
+It was represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
 A profile of the ward conducted by Salford City Council in 2014 recorded a population of 12,939.

 Councillors

-The ward is represented by three councillors:
+The ward was represented by three councillors: